LucasEhinger/lad_replay/CALIBRATION/lad_hodo_calib/README.md

 2. Determine the time walk correction parameters

      a.
-Start "root -l" and then  .x timeWalkHistos.C+("current_dir/to/ROOT_filename.root", Run_Number, "hms") ---> If doing coincidence, then "hms"->"coin"
+Start "root -l" and then  .x timeWalkHistos.C+(Run_Number) ---> The file location is hard coded.
+Change this in the file

      b.
 This creats the file: timeWalkHistos.root